Classical Namba forcing can have the weak countable approximation property: Abstract

 \section{Abstract}

 We show that it is consistent from an inaccessible cardinal that classical Namba forcing has the weak $\omega_1$-approximation property.
 In fact, this is the case if $\aleph_1$-preserving forcings do not add cofinal branches to $\aleph_1$-sized trees.
 The exact statement we obtain is similar to Hamkins' Key Lemma.
-It follows as a corollary that $\MM$ implies that there are stationarily many indestructibly weaky guessing models that are not internally unbounded.
-This answers questions of Cox and Krueger.
-Our result on $\MM$ shortens the proof of Cox and Krueger's main result by removing their use of higher Namba forcings, but we find another application of their ideas by answering a question of Adolf, Apter, and Koepke on preservation of successive cardinals by singularizing forcings.
+It follows as a corollary that $\MM$ implies that there are stationarily many indestructibly weakly $\omega_1$-guessing models that are not internally unbounded.
+This answers a question of Cox and Krueger and partially answers another.
+Our result on $\MM$ gives a short proof of a weakening of Cox and Krueger's main result by removing their use of higher Namba forcings, but we find another application of their ideas by answering a question of Adolf, Apter, and Koepke on preservation of successive cardinals by singularizing forcings.